Researcher: Professor Sophia Karagiannis

 What difference will this project make?

 There are currently no targeted treatments available for patients with triple negative breast cancer.
-Dr Karagiannis’s research in collaboration with Professor Andrew Tutt and Professor Tony Ng at the King’s College London Research Centre could lead to the development of new and effective drugs for triple negative breast cancer.
+Professor Karagiannis’s research in collaboration with Professor Andrew Tutt and Professor Tony Ng at the King’s College London Research Centre could lead to the development of new and effective drugs for triple negative breast cancer.